South Korea lawmakers vote to pave way for opposition leader's arrest

 Separately, parliament voted to dismiss Prime Minister Han Duck-soo for a slew of government policy failures including the deadly Halloween crush, inadequate response to heavy rains and flooding, and the much-criticised World Scout Jamboree.

-It is the first time such a motion has passed against a prime minister in South Korea though it is not binding, however, and President Yoon Suk Yeol is expected to exercise his power to reject it.
+It is the first time such a motion has passed against a prime minister in South Korea though it is not binding.
+President Yoon Suk Yeol is expected to exercise his power to reject it.

-The Democratic Party's Lee was hospitalised on Monday while on a hunger strike protesting what he called policy failures by Yoon's government, including economic mismanagement and not doing enough to stop Japan's Fukushima wastewater release.
+Lee was hospitalised on Monday while on a hunger strike protesting what he called policy failures by Yoon's government, including economic mismanagement and not doing enough to stop Japan's Fukushima wastewater release.
+The justice minister had described the strike as a bid to evade his arrest.

 Members of parliament have immunity against arrest when the assembly is in session unless its members vote to rescind it with a simple majority.
 Lee's Democratic Party holds 167 seats in the 297-member parliament.